gklrajan/MikroBirdDrishti/README.md

 # MikroBirdDrishti v2.10

-MikroBird Drishti a high-speed image acquisition program written on C# which combines a MIKROTRON MC4082 camera with an FIREBIRD frame grabber board of Active Silicon.
+MikroBird Drishti a high-speed image acquisition program written on C# which combines a MIKROTRON MC4082 camera with a FIREBIRD frame grabber board of Active Silicon.
 Drishti is a Sanskrit term for vision.

 This program  uses a direct memory buffering wherein physical addresses in the system memory are locked by the gramegrabber board prior to acquisition and the grabber board uses vitual addressing to directly